What comes to mind when you hear the phrases “Just Do It” or “Think Different”?

 Creating a tagline isn’t as simple as brainstorming words or phrases you like.

 Your tagline has to be both memorable and meaningful.
+You need to ask yourself the right questions to help you find a tagline that resonates.

-- Understand Your Clients
+1. Fully Understand Your Clients

 Your tagline doesn’t just represent what you do, but it also answers specific desires your clients want.